 Allow conditional GET requests to origin with 304 response, even if 'outer' request from browser is not conditional.

-Our recipe library is a rapidly growing set of code samples to do just about anything on the Fastly edge cloud.
-Have a browse or search for a keyword to find the perfect ready made solution that you can paste into your service, or adapt and customize it for your own needs.
-Using Fastly Fiddle, play with any recipe, using the real Fastly edge cloud, without registering or touching any existing account.
+Our code examples library is an always-evolving set of samples to do just about anything on the Fastly edge cloud.
+Browse or search for a keyword to find the perfect, ready-made solution you can paste into your service or adapt and customize for your own needs.
+Using Fastly Fiddle, play with any example and take advantage of the Fastly edge cloud, all without registering or affecting any existing account.

 Add GeoIP data about the client browser as extra headers in any requests from Fastly to your origin.

 Park request, make a different request first, use the response to annotate the real origin request (or make decisions about how to route it).

 Use a custom Paywall header to trigger preflight requests to authenticate every article view with a backend paywall service.

 Prioritize human traffic over search crawlers by serving stale content to crawlers.

 Set TTLs at the edge based on the type of resource.
 Better done at origin, but this can be a great 'quick fix' or a solution if you don't control the origin.

 Stream responses to the browser while still receiving data from the origin and also saving it to cache.
 Great for spreading out server-sent-events streams to millions of users from a single source stream.